Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Numerical Analysis

 Fig.~\ref{fig_71} shows the base station positions and MT trajectory, where the true and estimated MT trajectories are plotted.
-The base stations is positioned in a 7x7 grid with a spacing of $0.6$ m.
-During target operation, the DRBP tracked 6 base station while the MT completed a full rotation around the z-axis.
-The true MT trajectory is depicted in blue and the estimated MT position is shown in orange with the $RMSE_{\text{t}}=0.08$ m and $RMSE_{\text{rot}} = 2^{\circ}$.
-This result indicate that the DRBP system can effectively estimate the position of the MT in the init coordinate system at any given moment, while ensuring centimeter-level accuracy.
+The base stations are positioned in a 7x7 grid with a spacing of $0.6$ m.
+During the target operation, the DRBP tracked 6 base stations while the MT completed a full rotation around the z-axis.
+The true MT trajectory is depicted in blue, and the estimated MT position is shown in orange with the $RMSE_{\text{t}}=0.08$ m and $RMSE_{\text{rot}} = 2^{\circ}$.
+This result indicates that the DRBP system can effectively estimate the position of the MT in the initial coordinate system at any given moment, while ensuring centimetre-level accuracy.

-Fig.~\ref{fig_72} presents how the number of detected base station the impact the accuracy of SL.
-The translation RMSE present on the left y-axis and the rotational RMSE present on the right y-axis.
-The AoA error is uniformly distributed between $[0,0.2]^{\circ}$ and baseline length is $1$ m.
-As the number of base station increases from 3 to 10, the translation RMSE drops from approximately $0.4$ m to below $0.05$ m and the rotational RMSE decreases from around $8^{\circ}$ to less than $1^{\circ}$.
-These results indicate that a higher density of base station enhances the DRBP precision.
+{To characterize the system's robustness and understand its operational limits, we perform an ablation analysis on the self-localization accuracy as a function of the number of visible base stations, with the results presented in Fig.~\ref{fig_72}.} The translation RMSE is presented on the left y-axis, and the rotational RMSE is presented on the right y-axis.
+The AoA error is uniformly distributed between $[0,0.2]^{\circ}$ and the baseline length is $1$ m.
+As the number of base stations increases from 3 to 10, the translation RMSE drops from approximately $0.4$ m to below $0.05$ m, and the rotational RMSE decreases from around $8^{\circ}$ to less than $1^{\circ}$.
+These results indicate that a higher density of base stations enhances the DRBP precision.

 Combining the BSL error analysis from Section~\ref{sec:ala}, SL analyse results highlight the balance between base station deployment pattern and SL accuracy.
 While a denser base station grid helps reduce trajectory errors, excessive density can shorten the baseline length, thereby reducing positioning accuracy and ultimately affecting the SL results.
 Consequently, in practical deployments, we must carefully consider baseline length and base station density to optimize SL accuracy, especially in complex environments.